MMV-Lab/mmv_h4tracks/README.md

 ### Analysis

-The plugin supports the calculation of various metrics, which can be divided into two categories: migration-based (such as speed, direction, ...) and cell-based (such as size, eccentricity, ...).
+The plugin supports the calculation of various metrics, which can be divided into two categories: migration-based (such as speed, direction, ...) and shape-based (such as size, eccentricity, ...).
 Through the use of these metrics, a comprehensive understanding of the available data can be obtained.

+All these metrics can be exported to a .csv file.
+In addition, the tracks can be filtered with a movement minimum (in pixels) and a minimum track length (in frames).
+Note: All existing tracks are exported in any case, but their results are presented separately.

+The plugin offers the option of filtering the existing tracks according to the metrics.
+To do this, the corresponding metric can be selected in the plot area and a scatter plot of the data points will be generated using the plot button.
+Individual data points (/tracks) that are to be displayed can be circled with the mouse and all tracks that are not circled will be hidden.
+Note: No tracks are deleted in this process.
+Hiding tracks triggers the filter function in the tracking section.
+In combination with this, entire tracks can be deleted as described above.

 (...)

 ### Evaluation

-To be aware of the accuracy of your automatic tracking and segmentation results, we have implemented an evaluation function based on [this manuscript](https://doi.org/10.1371/journal.pone.0144959).
+To be aware of the accuracy of your automatic tracking and segmentation results, we have implemented an option to evaluate your automatic results.
 Evaluation is always carried out against the latest results of automatic segmentation and automatic tracking or previously created results loaded via the plugin's own load function.
 We may implement the option to evaluate external segmentations in the future, but for now you can use save and load as a workaround.

 To evaluate results, at least 2 consecutive frames must first be corrected manually.
 The plugin saves the previously mentioned automatic or loaded results in the background, so no activation via button or similar is necessary before manual correction.